 3 lessons I learnt from Eddie Jaku, survivor of Auschwitz

-In the strange year of 2020, the insurmountable resilience and kindness of a man who experienced one of humanity's darkest hours brings the hope and lessons we all need.
+In these strange times and sometimes challenging times, the insurmountable resilience and kindness of a man who experienced one of humanity's darkest hours brings the hope and lessons we all need.

 A few nights ago, I’d been offloading to – or rather, on – my partner about some financial worries.
 We’re at the simultaneously brilliant yet financially draining whirlwind of our late-twenties-early-thirties in which swathes of our friends are getting married in close succession, made closer still in the wake of Covid now that so many have been rearranged.
 It was 11.30 p.m., and the magical hour that my anxiety finds its energy and my long-suffering partner loses his.